“Oh good grief,” whispered Jennifer to husband Jason, “it’s Uncle Frank.”

 He hugged them both one last time.
 “Thank you both for all you have done.
 I love you both.
 I always will.”

-And he turned stepped out into the rear yard, the red coat billowing behind him and then was gone.
+He turned stepped out into the rear yard, the red coat billowing behind him, and then was gone.